soumyesh-panda-personal/namaste-react-2/README.md

 49. Monolith architecture
 50. Micro services.
 Separation of concerns or Single responsibility principle.
 51. useEffect hook - 2 argument - 1. callback function, dependency array.
 UE call back happens only after the component is rendered.
 52. In useState, we declare the initial variable with 'const', but we change it through the set() ?
 Because, when the value is changed, react re-renders the entire component, hence the varriable is newly created.
-Its not changing it, rather creating a new variable,hence it works.
+Its not changing it, rather creating a new variable, hence it works.
 All this is handled by react iteself. ***IMP***
 53. Search functionality - use diff state variable to render the search results to populate instead of using the initial state variable.
 54. login and logout button using state variable.
 55. ## EP-7 -: